 assets, since such personal mobile devices may not be within IT’s device management reach.

 Additionally, increased consumerization of the smart mobile devices may also heighten the risk of rogue Wi-Fi connections on the enterprise premises.
 As a result, an all-encompassing approach to BYOD security will entail protection of IT assigned devices, gatekeeping the unmanaged mobile devices, and blocking rogue Wi-Fi connections.
 Security systems are available today which address different parts of the BYOD security problem.
 (See the tables below) The right combination of these security systems can be useful for a comprehensive BYOD security.

-BYOD, mobile device management, smartphones, Wireless security
+BYOD, Wireless security

 Only two weeks left – take AirTight’s One Minute Survey – BYOD: Love it?
 Hate it?

 Click the link – take the survey – enter to win an 8GB iPod Touch.

 Corporate users (e.g. employees, contractors) are accessing enterprise network and data, and bypassing corporate security controls using their personal Wi-Fi devices.
 This uncontrolled access can open wireless backdoors into the enterprise network, malicious activity, leakage of sensitive data, and exposure to malware.

 Click the link to take the BYOD survey and enter to win an 8GB iPod Touch.